ElucidSolutions/portfolio/modules/presentation/Readme.md

 /*
   Accepts no arguments and updates this step instance and its presentation instance.
+  Returns undefined.

   This function is be called when IntroJS highlights this step instance.
 */
-presentation_StepInstance.prototype.onHighlight = function () {}
+presentation_StepInstance.prototype.onHighlight = function () {
+  this.showPreviousInputViewInstances ();
+}

 /*
-  Accepts no arguments an updates this step instance and its presentation instance.
+  Accepts no arguments and updates this step instance and its presentation instance.
+  Returns undefined.

   This function is called when IntroJS unhighlights this step instance.
 */
-presentation_StepInstance.prototype.onUnhighlight = function () {}
+presentation_StepInstance.prototype.onUnhighlight = function () {
+  this.hidePreviousInputViewInstances ();
+}

 /*
   Accepts no arguments and returns a JQuery HTML